abdi76/fruits-api/README.md

 # 🍎 Fruits API

-A simple, beginner-friendly **FastAPI** microservice to manage a list of fruits..
+A simple, beginner-friendly **FastAPI** microservice to manage a list of fruits.

 ---